UdacityFrontEndScholarship/udabuddy/README.md

 ## Directory Strcuture:

 - `views` : This contains all the frontend files.
-Write your html code here.
+Write your html code here and save it with *.hbs* extension.
+See home page for reference.
-- `routes` - This defines various routes.
 - `public` - Contains various assets for the app.
-  - `stylesheets` - contains CSS files.
+  - `css` - contains CSS files.
-  - `javascripts` - contains Javascript files.
+  - `js` - contains Javascript files.
 - `node_modules` - contains all the npm packages installed locally.
 Dont modify here.
-- `bin` - contains script to start the app.
 - `package.json` - general info about the project and node packages names.
-- `app.js` - the entry point into the app.
+- `index.js` - the entry point into the app.